 This client applied for the role of Executive Assistant in a state (NSW) government agency and gained a job interview.
-A total of eight criteria requirement addressing; following are excerpts from four of the criteria.
+A total of eight criteria required addressing; following are excerpts from two of the criteria.

 Capacity to implement administration and procurement policies, procedures and instructions, document control and records management systems and processes.

 Recently, the QQQ Group introduced a complete new electronic travel expense database.
 Along with this new system was a whole set of new processes with corresponding new policies and procedures.
 Once the system was implemented, I was responsible for ensuring our department followed the correct processes and procedures.
 In particular, one of the new procedures was to ensure that a travel diary was attached to the expenses incurred on each international duty travel trip.
 This was also a mandatory tax requirement.
 I followed through on these new processes and procedures by consistently monitoring and checking each of the expense reports and forwarding to my manager for approval.
 In this way, I effectively monitored the department to ensure correct processes were being followed as well as compliance with the new policies and procedures.

 Demonstrated problem solving, research and analytical skills and capacity to present information and data in a logical and coherent manner.